 In Greece, the law sets out two different categories of the directors' duties: the first category concerns the payment of the entity's tax liabilities and social security contributions, while the second category concerns the initiation of the bankruptcy proceedings.

-With regard to the first category, in case the entity fails to withhold, collect or pay income tax, VAT, unified property tax (ENFIA) or its respective share of social security contributions and any surcharges the directors, administrators, executive managers as well as syndic or bankruptcy trustees (now insolvency practitioners) of a legal entity, are rendered jointly and severally liable for payment of such taxes and contributions under the following cumulative conditions:
+With regard to the first category, in case the entity fails to withhold, collect or pay income tax, VAT, unified property tax or its respective share of social security contributions and any surcharges, the directors, administrators, executive managers and the insolvency practitioner (syndic or insolvency administrator) of a legal entity are rendered jointly and severally liable for payment of such taxes and contributions under the following cumulative conditions:

 - the monetary obligations of the company became due during their term of office under the above-mentioned capacities; and

-- the monetary obligations have not been paid to the state owing to the liability of the above persons.21
+- the monetary obligations have not been paid to the state owing to the liability of the above persons.24

 This joint and several liability arises at the date of liquidation or merger or acquisition of the liable company.

-Similarly, joint liability is attached to the company's directors if the cessation of payments is a result of a fraudulent or grossly negligent act.23
+Similarly, joint liability is attached to the company's directors if the cessation of payments is a result of a fraudulent or grossly negligent act.26

-The importance of the bankruptcy rules, in terms of social and financial consequences, is also evident the establishment of criminal liability against the company's directors24 if they defraud creditors, conceal or fraudulently transfer assets of the company, dispose of inventory at very low prices, make false declarations or generally diminish the value of the company's assets.
+It is worth mentioning that Articles 197 and 202 of the Bankruptcy Law establish criminal liability against the company's directors, in cases that the latter defraud creditors, conceal or fraudulently transfer assets of the company, dispose of inventory at very low prices, make false declarations or diminish the value of the company's assets.

 Fraudulent exploitation of the debtor's assets is also avoided through the annulment of specific transactions that took place in the statutorily determined suspect period.
 The suspect period includes transactions carried out within the time period from the cessation of payments until the declaration of bankruptcy.

-The Bankruptcy Code distinguishes between transactions that must be annulled and transactions that could be annulled.
+The Bankruptcy Law distinguishes between transactions that must be annulled and transactions that could be annulled.

-The insolvency practitioner must proceed with the mandatory annulment of transactions25 made by the debtor within the period of filing the bankruptcy petition and the declaration of bankruptcy (suspect period) and specifically:
+The insolvency practitioner must proceed with the mandatory annulment of transactions27 made by the debtor within the period of filing the bankruptcy petition and the declaration of bankruptcy (suspect period) and specifically: